Tukks/Cogito/README.md

 - Create a folder named cogito
 - add docker-compose.yml
-- copy docker-compose.yml from project in the docker-compose.yml created
+- copy docker-compose.yml from project in the docker-compose.yml created (if raspberry use tukks/cogito-armv7:latest image instead of tukks/cogito:latest)
 - modify APP_JWT_SECRET with a string (with bitwarden for example) of almost 256bit (128 char long)
 - (optional) put your private and public key from twitter developer account
 - modify HTTPS_ONLY with true or false (false for test only environnement)
 - type in your shell `docker-compose up -d`
-- go to SERVEUR-IP:8585
+- go to SERVER-IP:8585
 - click on new account, put an email and a password
 - put your email and password on the login page
 - profit
+- feel free to open an issue

 ## Launch dev